Kodak Alaris can help you procure and deploy FADGI-compliant scanners ahead of the June 30, 2024 deadline.

 Any organization that interacts with the Library of Congress and National Archives administration will need all digital records submissions to meet FADGI 3-star requirements by the December 31, 2022 deadline.
 It’s likely that these digital standards will extend to all federal agencies over time.

 To simplify FADGI compliance for you, we offer the Kodak i5250 and Kodak i5850 FADGI-compliant scanner bundles.
-These scanners deliver the specific image quality output required to comply with FADGI requirements and the M-19-21 mandate.
-You can rest assured that any digital submissions to NARA, the Library of Congress, and other government agencies will be fully compliant with these new mandates.
+These scanners deliver the specific image quality output required to comply with FADGI requirements and the M-23-07 mandate.
+You can rest assured that any digital submissions to NARA, the Library of Congress, and other government agencies will be fully compliant with these new requirements.

 Read this informative guide on electronic document management for government agencies and learn more about NARA and the executive order M-19-21.